NorwegianVeterinaryInstitute/BioinfTraining/coregenome.md

 'genomes' in that directory.
 Copy the genomes in subset_directory into your 'genomes' directory.

 Use this directory when running through this tutorial.
+For each step, read throug the information found on the wiki page for that step to figure out what it does.

 #### CreateSchema step